cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

    * - Option
      - Description
    * - ``nb_copy``
-     - replication only: defines the number of copy to store
+     - replication only: defines the number of copies to store.
    * - ``distance``
-     - defines the minimum distance between chunks to ensure security
+     - defines the minimum distance between chunks to ensure security.
    * - ``algo``
-     - erasure coding only: defines the erasure coding algorithm to use
+     - erasure coding only: defines the erasure coding algorithm to use.
    * - ``k``
-     - erasure coding only: defines the number of data chunks
+     - erasure coding only: defines the number of data chunks.
    * - ``m``
-     - erasure coding only: defines the number of parity chunks
+     - erasure coding only: defines the number of parity chunks.

-See also: `Erasure Coding`_ section.
+See also: `Erasure Coding`_.

 .. _`Erasure Coding`: ./configuration_ec.html